sinshu/fftflat/README.md

 Install-Package FftFlat
 ```

-If you don't want to add a DLL, copy [FastFourierTransform.cs](https://github.com/sinshu/fftflat/blob/main/FftFlat/FastFourierTransform.cs) into your project.
+If you don't want to add a DLL, copy [the .cs files](https://github.com/sinshu/fftflat/tree/main/FftFlat) to your project.